rahmangunawans/Test17/replit.md

 - July 02, 2025.
 Optimized notification system: reduced polling frequency from 5 seconds to 60 seconds to minimize server load, fixed "mark all as read" functionality with user feedback, and implemented automatic deletion of notifications older than 5 days to keep database clean
 - July 02, 2025.
 Completely removed automatic notification polling: notifications now only load on page load/login or manual refresh to eliminate unnecessary server requests, added manual refresh button with loading animation and feedback, implemented smart refresh when user returns after 5+ minutes away
 - July 02, 2025.
 Fixed read_at implementation: properly display read timestamp in notifications, improved datetime handling with timezone support for Indonesia, enhanced notification UI to show when notifications were read, eliminated all automatic polling for better performance
+- July 02, 2025.
+Complete notification system rewrite: created new manual-only notification system with no automatic polling, proper read_at timestamp display showing both creation and read times, enhanced UI with visual indicators for read/unread status, manual refresh button with feedback, and robust error handling for better user experience

 ## User Preferences
 Preferred communication style: Simple, everyday language.